chameleon-ai/webm-for-4chan/README.md

 - (optional) Automatic cropping
 - Precise clipping to the nearest millisecond
 - Cut segments out of the middle of the video
+- Concatenate segments from different parts of the video
 - Audio track selection for multi-audio sources
 - Subtitle burn-in
 - Skip black frames at the start of a video